YudaWang/SelfDriving/Traffic_Sign_Classifier_Report_Yuda_Wang/writeup_traffic_sign_Yuda_Wang.md

 ![alt text][image7] ![alt text][image8]

-They might not easy to be classified since most of them contain water marks.
+They might not be easy classified since most of them contain water marks, which some online article claim could ba a hack to the image classification.
+Another reason they might be hard is some of them are taken at an angle, so ratio of the image can be different from straight angle.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).